Lich-Corals/coral-chords/README.md

 - Downloading tabs
 - Syncing tabs with Spotify
 - Control the media player and UI using keyboard shortcuts
+- Log the songs you've played locally
+- Show statistics about what you've played
 - Remind you to renew your instrument's strings
-- Log the songs you've played locally

 ## Installation